 We started by writing first drafts in Microsoft Word, dividing draft-writing duties 50-50, and each wrote from different characters’ perspectives.
 We edited each other’s work and reconciled each other’s edits through Microsoft’s track changes.
 If we hit a snag, we would discuss it later in our story meetings.
 Both of us agreed on a cardinal rule — we each got final say on our own chapters.

-For the most part, the process worked.
+For the most part, the writing process worked.
 But there were a few challenges.

 Learning to put aside our egos